Vinod-Kumar-R/AutomationTesting/README.md

 - **Test Scirpt Excel File**

-Automation code read the Test Script or Test Data file in the format “.xlsx” and executed the corresponding the test case ID script which is read from test case and by default sheet name should be “Sheet1”
+Automation code read the Test Script or Test Data file in format “.xlsx” and executed corresponding test case ID script which is read from test case and by default sheet name should be “Sheet1”
 ![alt text](https://github.com/Vinod-Kumar-R/AutomationTesting/blob/master/ConfigurationFolder/images/testscript.JPG?raw=true)

 In Test Script file,

 **Column A**:- is consider as Start and End of the Test script for particular Test case ID.
 The Test case ID column data in the Test Case Excel file should match in Test script file and it is considered as the start of the script.
-If column A contains the data as “End” then it considered as End of script for Test case ID.
+If column A contain the data as “End” then it considered as End of script for Test case ID.

 **Column B**:- is considering as Keyword and name should match the enum of class “KeywordType” in JAVA code.
 Refer java documentation for more understanding of keyword

-If keyword type is “comment” then we will ignore the particular column and this row is used the data type required for next row.
+If keyword type is “comment” then particular row is ignored.

-**Rest of Column**:- From column C onwards we are consider as the data for the keyword.
+**Rest of Column**:- From column C onwards it consider as data for keyword.

 - **Test Object CSV File**

-Test Object csv file is used as Object Repository file to store the DOM element which is used during automation script execution.
+Test Object csv file use as Object Repository to store DOM element and used during automation script execution.

 ![alt text](https://github.com/Vinod-Kumar-R/AutomationTesting/blob/master/ConfigurationFolder/images/testobject.JPG?raw=true)